 Anti-litter laws are notoriously hard to enforce, KAB’s Wallace says.
 Once something has been dropped, how do you prove who dropped it?
 And because litter is right before our eyes and at our fingertips, it is somehow easier to overlook than, say, greenhouse gas emissions.
 In all of today’s enthusiastic environmentalist rhetoric, “litter seems to be getting left out of the messages,” Wallace laments.
 Keep America Beautiful has done extensive research into why people litter, and found that often it’s just thoughtlessness.

 “There’s a sense that someone will come along behind them and clean it up,” Wallace says, “a street-sweeper or something.
 And sometimes the issue is that people don’t feel a sense of ownership.
 They feel disenfranchised,” he says, and thus the streets and sidewalks of a neighborhood — even if they live there — don’t feel worth keeping clean or attractive: “It’s very hard for them to see the big picture, to realize that common areas are for all of us, and to wake up and see that 80 percent of the debris in the oceans started somewhere on land.”

 Story by Anneli Rufus and Kristan Lawson.
 This article originally appeared in Plenty in June 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.